polterguy/magic/README.md

 If this is a problem, you can contact at thomas@gaiasoul.com me to negotiate a proprietary license if you want to use the framework to build closed source code.
 This will allow you to use Magic in closed source projects, in addition to giving you access to Microsoft SQL Server adapters, to _"crudify"_ database tables in MS SQL Server.
+I also provide professional support for clients that buys a proprietary enabling license.

 ## Notice